Paolo Fiammingo: Life

-He worked for international patrons including Hans Fugger, the heir of a German banking dynasty.
-Fugger commissioned him in 1580 to produce several series of paintings to decorate Castle Kirchheim in Bavaria near Augsburg, the Fugger family's summer residence.
-While Paolo Fiammingo produced a large number of work in the 1580s for the Fugger commissions, he appears to have produced at the same time several versions of many of the compositions made for the Fugger family.
-This suggests that Paolo ran a workshop of some size at the time.
 Another important commission was for a painting showing Mercury saving Virtue in a series of the seven planets in the Fondaco dei Tedeschi in Venice.
 The other paintings of this series were made by his master Tintoretto and great artists of his time like Paolo Veronese and Jacopo Palma il Giovane.
+He painted various works for the palazzi and churches of Venice, many of which have been destroyed or dispersed during foreign occupations of Venice.

 He died in Venice on 20 December 1596.

 Work

 Paolo Fiammingo painted landscapes with many religious scenes but is mainly known for his allegorical and mythological scenes.
 The latter were inspired by Giorgione but were treated by Franck with a Venetian softness and grace and set in dreamlike landscapes.
 These landscapes anticipate the Italianate Flemish school later associated with Paul Bril and Jan Brueghel the Elder.
 A good example is the Landscape with the Expulsion of the Harpies (National Gallery London, 1592–6).